hannahchan/Scaffold.Service/Scaffold/Docs/Docker.md

 # Docker Support #

-Scaffold has been created with [Docker](https://www.docker.com/) support in mind so that you can build a container image of the Web API to be deployed into production or run locally without installing the prerequisites .NET Core and PostgreSQL.
+Scaffold has been created with [Docker](https://www.docker.com/) support in mind so that you can build a container image of the Web API to be run locally without installing the prerequisites .NET Core and PostgreSQL.
 Docker support is facilitated by the `docker-compose.yml` file included in the root of this project.

 ## Building a Container Image of the Web API ##

 To build a container image of the Web API using the latest base images, simply run;

 `docker-compose build --force-rm --pull`

-This command produces a production ready image of the ASP.NET Core Web API.

 ## Running the Web API Locally in Docker ##